wazuh/wazuh-kubernetes/instructions.md

 #### Kibana

-This pod in in charge of Kibana, it lets you visualize your Elasticsearch data, along with other features as the Wazuh app.
+Kibana pod.
+It lets you visualize your Elasticsearch data, along with other features as the Wazuh app.

 Details:
 - image: Docker Hub 'wazuh/kibana:3.7.0_6.5.0'